Tech Support Guide

 If the color clears, it is probable that it is iron causing the discoloration.
 If it does not, or just partially clears, then you have tannins.
 Tannins are not affected by bleach, and require a filter that specifically removes tannins.

 You should space the backwash times one hour apart.
-Set the backwash times starting with the filter that the water goes through first the earliest, and the last filter the latest.
+Set the backwash times starting with the filter that the water goes through first as the earliest, and the last filter the latest.
+All times should be set for a time no one will be using water like the middle of the night between 12AM and 4AM.

 Depending on your control valve it can vary.